 The grants related to assets are government grants whose primary condition is that an entity qualifying for them should purchase, construct or otherwise acquire long-term assets.
 The grants related to income are government grants other than those related to assets.
 A government grant related to an asset is recognized initially as deferred income and amortised to profit or loss on a straight-line basis over the useful life of the asset.
 A grant that compensates the Group for expenses to be incurred in the subsequent periods is recognized initially as deferred income and recognized in the consolidated statement of profit or loss in the same periods in which the expenses are recognized.
-A grant that compensates the Group for expenses incurred is recognized in the consolidated statement of profit or loss immediately.
+A grant that compensates the Group for expenses are recognized.
+A grant that compensates the Group for loss in the consolidated statement of profit or loss in the same periods in which the expenses are recognized.
+A grant that compensates the Group for loss in the consolidated statement of profit or loss in the same periods.
 The Group uses the same statement method for similar government grants.